 Dr. P. A. Phillips was a history professor at the University of Miami.

 The P. A. Phillips Collection contains materials from three of his history courses - two undergraduate and one graduate - where students were asked to interview a World War II veteran and compose an oral history report based on that interview.
-The materials include essays, transcripts, and videocassettes.
+The materials include essays, transcripts, audio recordings, and videocassettes.